michael-lefebvre/Backbone-AppRouter/README.md

 	var newProductUrl = app.router.createUri(productRoute[0], [321, 'anoter-product-name'])
 	console.log("create route: %s", newProductUrl);
+	--> create route: /catalogue/321/anoter-product-name

 ### productRoute

 return the ordonned list of arguments for a route pattern

 	myrouter.getArgs(productRoute);
+	--> ["productId", "rewrite"]

+## TO DO

+enhance the RegExp to match the "file/*path" argument